aio-libs/aiomonitor/README.rst

 replacement uvloop_) in a separate thread.
 This can inspect the loop and provide debugging capabilities.

-Library provides an python console using aioconsole_ library, it is possible to execute asynchronous command inside your running application.
+Library provides an python console using aioconsole_ module, it is possible to execute asynchronous command inside your running application.